devsavage/savagecraft-master/README.md

 *NOTES:*
 ============
-- I reccomend using the config files provided due to the addition of the Greg-Tech Addon.
+- This pack is very unstable!
+Use at your own risk!
-- You can still find the *SavageCraft Mod List for Minecraft 1.6.2* under "SavageCraft v4.8 (MC1.6.2).txt"
+- You can still find the *SavageCraft Mod List for Minecraft 1.6.4* under "SavageCraft v7 (MC1.6.4).txt"